kamilkisiela/graphql-hive/packages/services/cdn-worker/README.md

 To run Hive CDN locally, you can use the following command: `pnpm dev`.

-> Note: during dev, KV is mocked using JS `Map`, so it's ephermal and will be deleted with any
+> Note: during dev, KV is mocked using JS `Map`, so it's ephemeral and will be deleted with any
 > change in code.

 To publish manually a schema, for target id `1`: